Quick & Easy Potato Recipes: 30 Scrumptious Recipes for Breakfast Potatoes, Potato Side Dishes and More

 This was added to your Recipe Box.

 When you're called upon to comfort someone and need the perfect bring-along dish, we recommend Utah's Best Funeral Potatoes.
-This hearty, creamy hash brown casserole will surely be appreciated by friends and family.
-Of course, it's a super side dish for a happy occasion, too.
+This hearty, creamy funeral potatoes recipe will surely be appreciated by friends and family.
+Of course, this easy potato side dish is perfect for a happy occasion, too.

 - 1 stick butter, divided